-This result shows that the two types of weekly bargainers-one delayed, the other not-share a common perception that the front-end delay increases bargaining power.
-Hence, regarding (A3), the EXD prediction is strongly rejected in favor of the alternative prediction under present bias as in QHD (or also HYD).
-Note that this result most strongly rejects near-future bias.
+Hence, we conclude that the two types of weekly bargainers of this treatment-one delayed, the other not-share a common perception that the front-end delay increases bargaining power.
+Regarding (A3), the EXD prediction is thus strongly rejected in favor of the alternative prediction under present bias as in QHD (or also HYD).
+Note also that this result most strongly rejects near-future bias.

-Overall, our within-treatment comparisons show that (i) patience is a significant source of bargaining power, (ii) this patience advantage arises mainly when bargaining concerns immediate payoffs, and (iii) it implies a present bias.
+Overall, our within-treatment comparisons show that (i) patience is a significant source of bargaining power, (ii) this patience advantage may hinge on the availability of immediate payoffs, and (iii) it exploits present bias.